EdgeCaser/facebeak/utilities/README_hard_negatives.md

 - `--video-extensions`: Video file extensions to process (default: .mp4, .avi, .mov, .mkv, .MOV)

 ### 2. GUI Tool: `hard_negatives_extractor_gui.py`

+# NOTE: Legacy folders like crow_crops/hard_negatives are no longer standard.
+Use dataset/not_crow/hard_negatives for all new projects.

 User-friendly graphical interface for the same functionality.